emqx/emqx-docs/en_US/durability/durability_introduction.md

 #### Shard

-This level segregates messages by client, storing them in distinct shards determined by the publisher's client ID.
+At this level, messages are segregated by client, and stored in distinct shards based on the publisher's client ID.
 The number of shards is determined by `durable_storage.messages.n_shards` configuration parameter during the initial startup of EMQX.

-A shard is also a unit of replication, and EMQX ensures that each shard is consistently replicated `durable_storage.messages.replication_factor` times across different nodes in the cluster, so that each shard replica contains the same set of messages in the same order.
+A shard is also a unit of replication, and EMQX ensures that each shard is consistently replicated `durable_storage.messages.replication_factor` times across different nodes in the cluster so that each shard replica contains the same set of messages in the same order.

 #### Generation

-Within each shard, data is further divided into generations that span specific time frames.
-New messages are written only into the current generation, while the previous generations are only accessible for reading.
+Messages within a shard are further segmented into generations corresponding to specific time frames.
+New messages are written only for the current generation, while the previous generations are only accessible for reading.
 EMQX cleans up old messages by deleting old generations.
-For how long messages are retained is specified by the `session_persistence.message_retention_period` parameter.
+EMQX manages the data lifecycle by deleting older generations, with the retention period defined by the `session_persistence.message_retention_period` parameter.

-Different generations can organize the data in a different manner, according to the *storage layout* specification.
-Currently only one layout is supported, designed to optimize the throughput of wildcard subscriptions covering very large number of topics, and the throughput of single-topic subscriptions.
+Different generations can organize the data differently, according to the *storage layout* specification.
+Currently, only one layout is supported, optimized for managing the high throughput of wildcard subscriptions spanning a large number of topics and single-topic subscriptions.
 Future updates will introduce additional layouts to optimize for the different types of workloads, such as prioritizing low latency over high throughput for certain applications.

 #### Stream